DIDSR/tsynth-release/code/README.md

    python -u download_scripts/download_embed_metadata.py
    ```

-- We provide pre-generated c-view images for all T-SYNTH examples, and release a few volumes on hugging face (all DBT volumes can be downloaded via instructions in [**(Optional) Download All Volumes**](#optional-download-all-volumes).
+- We provide pre-generated c-view images for all T-SYNTH examples, and release a few volumes on hugging face.
+All DBT volumes can be downloaded via instructions in [**(Optional) Download All Volumes**](#optional-download-all-volumes).
 The process of creating c-view from DBT for a single example can be replicated via:
    ```
    python -u download_scripts/download_volumes.py
    jupyter notebook notebooks/create_cview.ipynb